Many parents would be quite terrified to let their babies go nappy-free … even just for a few minutes.

-But did you know that half the world’s babies don’t wear nappies?
-They’re not toilet trained – not the way we think of it anyway – but their parents just know when they need to go.
+But did you know that many of the world’s babies don’t wear nappies?
+They’re not toilet trained — not the way we think of it anyway — but their parents just know when they need to go.

-It is a practice called elimination communication (EC), and it can start as early as birth.
-And often if results in children being properly toilet trained by the time they’re about a year old.
+It is a practice called elimination communication — it can start as early as birth and often if results in children being properly toilet trained by the time they’re about a year old.

 Elimination communication is also known by the terms ‘natural infant hygiene’, ‘infant pottying’, or ‘infant potty training’ but what exactly is it, why do people do it and what are the steps to follow if you’d like to?